 We have a combined 30+ years of experience in vein therapy and we continue to lead the way in advanced Arizona vascular procedures.

-There are several modern vein care procedures for varicose veins, spider veins, venous insufficiency and other vascular disease which cause minimal pain (if any) and have very fast recovery times.
+There are several modern treaments for varicose veins, spider veins, venous insufficiency and other vascular disease which cause minimal pain (if any) and have very fast recovery times.
 Procedures typically take less than an hour and are in-office.

-In simple terms, vein specialists seek to close off or destroy the dysfunctional vein so the body will re-route blood flow through the many healthy veins that remain.
+In simple terms, our vein doctor seeks to close off the dysfunctional vein, versus strip or remove the vein, so the body will re-route blood flow through the many healthy veins that remain.
 You don't have to live with varicose veins painful scenario any longer.

-The five solutions we employ for vein treatment are:
+The five vein solutions we employ for varicose vein treatment are:

 Medical Adhesive (VenaSeal™ Closure System)

-Endovenous Laser Ablation or Endovenous Laser Treatment (EVLA/EVLT) is a minimally invasive option for treating great saphenous vein incompetence.
-This in-office vein surgery usually takes less than an hour and utilizes laser energy to ablate, or destroy, the dysfunctional vein.
+EVLT, Endovenous Laser Treatment is another minimally invasive in-office treatment option used for the great saphenous vein and small saphenous vein incompetence.
+This in-office vein surgery usually takes less than an hour and uses laser energy to ablate, or destroy, the non-functioning varicose vein.
 A local anesthetic or light sedative may be used during the procedure.(Learn More - Watch the Video)

 Radiofrequency Ablation (ClosureFast Radiofrequency Procedure)